frederic-perez/AmE-dictionary/data/dictionary.md

 __detente__
 __detergent__ _Liquid laundry detergent._
 __deterrence__ :two::hammer:
-__deterrent__ _n_ :four: A deterrent makes you not want to do something.
+__deterrent__ _n_ :five: A deterrent makes you not want to do something.
 Let's say there's a giant pile of cookies being guarded by an angry dog — the dog is a deterrent.
 People talk about deterrents most often when discussing crime.
 The death penalty is supposed to be a deterrent — the idea is that people will be so scared of the death penalty that they won't commit certain crimes.
 Jail is another deterrent.
 Teachers also use deterrents — the possibility of getting detention is a deterrent that should encourage students to behave.
 A deterrent is the opposite of a reward.
 A reward encourages you to do the right thing, while a deterrent discourages you from doing the wrong thing.
 __detractor__
 __detritus__ _n_
 __devil-may-care style__